Ludvins/BayesiPy/README.md

 ### 4. Fixed-Mean Gaussian Process (FMGP)

 **Fixed-Mean Gaussian Process (FMGP)** is a method where we overlay a GP whose mean is fixed to the pre-trained DNN output.
 This GP focuses on learning the uncertainty (variance) around the DNN’s predictions.
-FM-GP can be trained post-hoc with a sparse variational approach, scaling to large datasets and architectures.
+FMGP can be trained post-hoc with a sparse variational approach, scaling to large datasets and architectures.
 Empirically, it often outperforms other methods in calibration quality with moderate computational overhead.

 - *Source:* Ortega et al. (2024b) – *“Fixed-Mean Gaussian Processes for Post-hoc Bayesian Deep Learning.”* [[arXiv](https://arxiv.org/abs/2412.04177)]